 The forum is where you will meet exam candidates from all around the World.
 You can introduce yourself, share your thoughts, cares and concerns with others going through the same emotions IBLCE: Lactation Exam Practice you are.

-The forum is where questions are discussed, dissected and examined until understanding of exam techniques makes the chance of losing marks from misunderstanding a near impossibility.
+The forum is where questions are discussed, dissected and examined until an understanding of exam techniques makes the chance of losing marks from misunderstanding a near impossibility.
 The extra weekly pop-up quizzes, encourage students to answer the question and provide reasons for their correct answer.
 Students learn to problem solve the correct answer.
 As an added bonus you'll likely gain even more breastfeeding knowledge.
-Surveys of exam candidates who have completed the Lactation Exam Practice in previous years have told us that one of the best parts of this program is the learning, sharing and caring that happened in the discussion forum.
+Surveys of exam candidates who have completed the Lactation Exam Practice in previous years have told us that one of the best parts of this program is the learning, sharing and caring, that happened in the discussion forum.

-- Bridget Ingle, RN, RM, IBCLC
+- Kristina Palmer-Field, RN, RM, BA, IBCLC

 - Barbara Ash, BA, IBCLC